bourgeoisrebel/everywhere-www/content/post/hugowhoknew.md

 #### Configure smooth scrolling

-By default, when you click on a link in the ToC, it will jump straigh to the section.
-Enabling smooth scrolling makes the transition happen more smoothly:
+By default, when you click on a link in the ToC, it will jump instantly to the section.
+With a tweak to the CSS you can make the transition happen more smoothly:

 First, add a new folder under static called ___css___ and create a file called ___custom.ccs___ inside.